 At Radcliffe, Schedelbauer is working on a hybrid (experimental/sensory/essayistic/documentary) film project that draws on her transnational experience.
 Born and raised in Japan to a Japanese mother and a German father, she is exploring the history and representation of half-Japanese subjectivities, filtered through a personal lens.

 Schedelbauer holds an MFA from the Berlin University of the Arts.
 Her films have shown at festivals in Berlin, Buenos Aires, Cork, Hong Kong, London, Melbourne, New York, Oberhausen, and Toronto and at such events and venues as Anthology Film Archives, Berkeley Art Museum & Pacific Film Archive, the Bienniale of Moving Images in Buenos Aires, Cinemateca Nacional del Ecuador, Contemporary Art Platform, the Dhaka Art Summit, Grazer Kunstverein, Hanoi DocLab, the Irish Film Institute, Korean Film Archive, KW Institute for Contemporary Art, National Film Archive of India, National Gallery of Art, TIFF Bell Lightbox, and the Wexner Center for the Arts.
-Her wards include a VG Bild-Kunst Stiftung Kulturwerk grant, the Preis der deutschen Filmkritik, and the Gus Van Sant Award for Best Experimental Film.
+Her awards include a VG Bild-Kunst Stiftung Kulturwerk grant, the Preis der deutschen Filmkritik, and the Gus Van Sant Award for Best Experimental Film.